mlangc/mlangc.github.io/docs/_posts/2025-11-21-scheduled-executor-stress.markdown

 is no longer the only implementation of `ScheduledExecutorService` shipped with standard Java, as [ForkJoinPool has been updated to implement the interface as well](https://bugs.openjdk.org/browse/JDK-8362881).

-Last but not least, I want to look into timed waiting: How long does `sleep(100)` really sleep?
+Last but not least, I want to look into timed waiting, or put differently: How long does `sleep(100)` really sleep?